xpertbaseline/uitests/README.md

 `env`
 Set to local or docker

-Chromedriver was installed using homebrew on Mac and it was added to the $PATH.
+Chromedriver is installed using homebrew on Mac and it was added to the $PATH.
-So the path to the chromedriver is not needed to be added to the ChromeOptions On Docker, chrome is a separate node registering to selenium-hub.
+So the path to the chromedriver is not required to be added to the ChromeOptions On Docker, chrome is a separate node registering to selenium-hub.